nhairs/python-json-logger/docs/quickstart.md

 ### Custom object serialization

 Most formatters support `json_default` which is used to control how objects are serialized.

-For custom handling of object serialization you can specify default json object translator or provide a custom encoder

 ```python
 def my_default(obj):